Trillo Java SDK

 Terminology

 Trillo data layer is designed to be generic and independent of the type of database such as relational, document, graph, etc. Therefore, some of the API use generic terms from UML (Unified Modelling Language).
 In the context of particular database technology, a UML concept may not support all the features for simplicity.
-For example, a relational DB 'table' can also be referred to as 'class', but it does not support inheritance.
-The following table describes the common terms (they may be used interchangeably).
+The following table describes the mapping of common terms (they may be used interchangeably).

 The following note is very important for the use of API.